Oven Dried Pineapple is an easy way to make dehydrated pineapple without a dehydrator.

-You don't need a dehydrator to make your own dried fruit.
+Did you know you don't need a dehydrator to make your own dried fruit?
 I will show you How to Make Oven Dried Pineapple so that you can enjoy this sweet and healthy treat.

-I always thought I needed a dehydrator to dry my own fruit.
+I always thought I needed a dehydrator to dry my own fruit and make recipes like beef jerky.
 Every time I contemplated getting one, I looked at the size of it and realized that I had no place to store it, let alone the counter space to use it.
 So, my dream of making my own dried fruit came to an end.
 Until, that is, I figured out how to do it in my oven.

 Once you slice off the exterior and cut your pineapple into thin slices, you need to get rid of the core in the middle.
 You can just use a knife, but as I was rummaging through my utensil drawer I realized that this metal frosting tip would be perfect, and it was.

 Simply lay them in a single layer on your lined baking dish.
 I actually had two more slices than what you see here but I couldn’t resist and had to eat them fresh.
 I make no apologies.

 You’ll need to bake them in the oven for around eight hours, flipping them every few hours.The end result is perfectly chewy, naturally sweet, tart and tangy nature candy!